Research Experiences for Undergraduates (REU)

 Projects will focus on a range of porous materials, including nanopores (pores <100 nm), micropores (<2 nm), mesopores (2-50 nm), and macropores (>50 nm).
 Students will learn about how the distribution of pore size, shape and volume relates to the material’s function in targeted applications, while also learning about transferable concepts, such as mass transfer, thermodynamics and kinetics.

 We aim for clearly defined projects with objectives and expectations that are achievable by undergraduates within 10-weeks.
 The projects are designed as an integrative system to ensure that students experience multiple aspects of design, synthesis, characterization and application.
 The collaborative nature of these projects will prepare students for doing research in both academic and professional settings in the future where collaboration is essential.
 Students will work with faculty and graduate student mentors in an inclusive learning environment with state-of-the-art facilities at KU’s Department of Chemical & Petroleum Engineering.

 Research projects fall into two main categories, biomedical applications and catalysts.

 *Support for this program is from the National Science Foundation.
-We will begin announcing selections by April 12, 2019.
+We will begin announcing selections in February, 2021.